Medicare Access and CHIP Reauthorization Act of 2015: What You Need to Know

 - Requirements that the HHS Secretary draft a plan for development of quality measures to assess professionals, including non-patient-facing professionals.

-- Declaration of a national objective to achieve widespread exchange of health information through interoperable certified electronic health record technology nationwide by Dec.
+- Declaration of a national objective to achieve widespread exchange of health information through interoperable certified EHR technology nationwide by Dec.
 31, 2018.

-- Provision to protect clinicians by preventing quality program standards and measures (such as PQRS/MIPS) from being used as a standard or duty of care in medical liability cases.
+- Provision that will protect clinicians by preventing quality program standards and measures (such as PQRS/MIPS) from being used as a standard or duty of care in medical liability cases.

 < Back to Listings